siberianfox/tinygwiki/TinyG-Start.md

 Optional
 * **Fan** - A 12VDC or 24VDC fan is recommended, especially if the board is in an enclosure
 * **Programmer/Debugger** You can use TinyG's [Bootloader](TinyG-Boot-Loader) for firmware updates.
 If you want to do real-time debugging or serious development we recommend picking up a programmer.

-NOTES:
-* We have never found a NEMA17 that would not work with TinyG, and almost every NEMA23 we have tried will work if rated up to about 3 amps per winding.
-We also routinely run NEMA34's, but not in high mechanical load situations.
-The motor's rated voltage is irrelevant and can be ignored.
-When running NEMA23's or any motor that draws more than 2 amps we recommend fan cooling.
-Note that most of the heat comes off the bottom copper, so be sure to provide air circulation for the **bottom of the board** as well as the top.

-* If you want to use an external programmer the Xmega on TinyG requires a PDI capable programmer such as the [Atmel AVRISP MKII programmer](http://www.mouser.com/Search/ProductDetail.aspx?qs=sGAEpiMZZMsaJrqdZ%252b6EWyua%252bG%2FwcOQP26MNKN%252bCIDE%3D) or the newer [ATMEL-ICE-BASIC programmer](http://www.digikey.com/product-detail/en/ATATMEL-ICE-BASIC/ATATMEL-ICE-BASIC-ND/4753381).
-Older AVR ICSP programmers will not work.
-Also note that while AVRdude will program using the AVRISP MKii, it will not program using the ATMEL-ICE (who's advantage is that it offers real-time debugging via Atmel Studio of Open OCD).

 #### TinyG Board
 You can get the TinyG controller board fully assembled from the [Synthetos Store](https://synthetos.myshopify.com/products/tinyg)